macagod/brick-a-bloom-sales-analysis/README.md

 ## Lessons Learned
 This project reinforced the importance of:
-1. Translating raw data into actionable insights through data storytelling.
+1. Translating raw data into actionable insights through **data storytelling**.
-2. Understanding customer behavior to inform product development and marketing strategies.
+2. Understanding **customer behavior** to inform product development and marketing strategies.
-3. Leveraging data-driven frameworks for long-term business decision-making.
+3. Leveraging data-driven frameworks for long-term **business decision-making**.

 ---